-MED#### (MEDLINE Backfile Postings 1966 through 2002 (MeSH only)
+MED#### (MEDLINE Backfile Postings 1910 through 2003 (MeSH only)

-'MED' followed by a numeric value followed by another numeric value preceded by an asterisk (); one of the two values may be absent, indicating no occurrences.
+'MED' followed by a numeric value followed by another numeric value preceded by an asterisk (\); one of the two values may be absent, indicating no occurrences.

-Data elements which give the number of times a MeSH term has been used in MEDLINE, by year on the NLM system as of Fall 2001.
+Data elements which give the number of times a MeSH term has been used in MEDLINE, by year on the NLM system.
 For MeSH main headings, each element has two values: the total occurrences and the occurrences in which the term was designated a principal concept, preceded by an asterisk.
 For subheadings, only the total postings are given.
-These attributes have a SAB of MED02.
+These attributes have a SAB of NLM-MED.

-This is the only source of information in the Metathesaurus on the frequency of use of MeSH headings in MEDLINE prior to 1985 and on the total frequency of use of MeSH headings in MEDLINE from 1966 to Fall 2001.
+This is the only source of information in the Metathesaurus on the frequency of use of MeSH headings in MEDLINE from 1910 and on the total frequency of use of MeSH headings in MEDLINE from 1966 to present.